Climate action

 Additionally, we have an overall Net-Zero Target that we commit to reach net-zero greenhouse gas emissions across the value chain by 2050.

-Source: 2019 baseline carbon footprint calculation by Lundbeck with assistance from Carbon Trust.
+Source: FY2025 carbon footprint calculation by Lundbeck.

 The carbon footprint we leave outside our fence is approximately nine times as high as inside the fence.
 We take responsibility for this by addressing carbon emissions across our entire value chain – from operations and products to raw material production, clinical trials, distribution and end-of-life.